Frequently Asked Questions:

 Will we have to socialise with the hosts?

-We tend to be around for breakfast and to meet and greet guests and give you advice about all the things to do in Jervis Bay, but then we leave are very good at leaving our guests alone.
-The sitting-room is a guests only area – we have our own private space.
+We tend to be around for breakfast and to welcome guests.
+We give you advice about all the things to do in Jervis Bay, but we leave you alone and give you privacy.
+The sitting-room is for guests only – we hosts have our own private space.
 That said, we have made some wonderful friends and have many returning guests.

 Can you provide for food allergies/intolerance?

 Yes.
-Please let us know preferences before you come.
-Bear in mind that if you prefer a particular brand of soy milk or gluten free bread or cereal etc, you might be wise to bring your own.
+Please let us know your dietary preferences before you come.
+Bear in mind that if you prefer a particular brand of soy/almond milk or gluten free bread or cereal etc, you might be wise to bring your own.

-I am allergic to cats.
-Do they go in the guest areas/bedrooms?
+I am allergic to cats/dog.
+Does your cat/dog go in the guest areas/bedrooms?

 Are you close to the beach?

-It is about a 5-7 minute walk to the first of Huskisson’s lovely Jervis Bay beaches.
-We are 10-15 minutes walk to Huskisson main beach along a lovely coastal footpath through the village and park.
+It is about a 5-7 minute walk to the first of Huskisson’s Jervis Bay beaches.
+We are 10 minute walk to Huskisson main beach along a lovely coastal footpath through the village and park.
 Hyams Beach is a 7 minute drive away and Booderee National Parks beaches like Greenpatch and Murrays are 12 or 15 minutes’ drive away.

 Can we walk into Huskisson village?

-Yes we are 5 minutes walk from the heart of the village and it is a very small village!
-We are 3 minutes from the cinema or the Lady Denman Museum and Gallery.
+Yes we are 5 minutes walk from the heart of the village!
+We are 3 minutes from the Huskisson cinema or Jervis Bay Maritme Museum and Gallery.

 Where do the Dolphin/Whale cruises and dive boats leave from?

-The wharf in Huskisson is only 5 minutes walk from our B&B and it is where all the cruise and dive boats depart.
+The wharf in Huskisson is only 5 minutes walk from our B&B and it is where all the cruise and dive boats depart from.
 The dive shop, dolphin and whale cruises have their booking offices in Huskisson’s main street – again only minutes from us.

 Can we cook our own meals?

 No, we do not provide for self-catering as there is no sink or stove/oven in the guest area.
-We do have a fridge and microwave and are happy for you to bring takeaway or deli cheeseboards or picnics to eat in the dining area, garden, pergola or on the verandah.
+We do have a fridge and microwave and are happy for you to bring takeaway or deli cheeseboards or picnics to eat in the dining area, garden or on the verandah.